From Chapter Three

 “The intersection of religion and social code.
 The divergence of morality and scripture.”

 She avoided a snow-covered hummock.
 “You mean why is thou shalt not kill a matter of morality and not religion?”

 “It is a nearly universally held law, regardless of supporting scripture.”

-“If you don’t count women and children.”
+“If you don’t count women and children and anyone deemed of lesser social value.”
 She had a tiny frown line between her light, finely sculpted brows.